TarokhDev2020/Movies-for-iOS/README.md

 # Movies-for-iOS
 Search and discover for popular, upcoming and top rated movies

+## Features ##
+* See the most popular, top rated and upcoming movies
+* Discover and search for the best movies
+* Add movies to your favorite (watch list) to see it later

 ## Installation ##
 * Git and clone <br/>
 ```bash